As part of National Braille Week, we invited braille user, Aj Ahmed, to tell us about his experiences of growing up with braille.

 I also used to feel left behind on match day when I wanted to find out the football scores.
 I might have been able to find out the scores themselves, but my mates could quickly read the match report in the newspaper, whereas I couldn’t.
 Tech is a massive game changer in this respect.
 I can get match reports whenever I want now, and find news instantly on twitter and other channels.

 How being a braille reader has changed in the last 30 years

-In my opinion, its effect on braille is the one place where technology has had a negative effect.
-Because the technology is so good, so intuitive and so fast now, I feel that braille is being left behind by the people who should be teaching it.
+In my opinion, its effect on braille is the one place where technology might have had a negative effect.
+Because screen reading technology is so good, so intuitive and so fast now, I feel that braille is being left behind by the people who should be teaching it.
 And also by those who should be learning it.

 From my own discussions with younger people who are blind and people who learn and work in education, it seems that along with the move towards audio technology for reading, that braille either isn’t being taught, or isn’t being taught well.
 I really think we need more skilled staff and the willingness to teach and learn braille from the age of four in schools.

 I appreciate that there might also be some reluctance from younger people to learn braille, too.
 After all, if you’re offered a way to learn that isn’t familiar and isn’t as easy as listening to something, you’re more likely to take the audio option!
 It’s there, it’s easy and you already know how to listen.

 I also believe that there’s a bit of stigma for people who lose their sight when they’re in their teens.
 There’s a bit of a fear factor which has a role to play.
 When you are offered braille, it can be perceived as having to accept that you are blind - when you might not be ready to do that.
 Audio reading helps you fit in with your mates better.

 I want to tell younger people with sight loss that learning to read braille is a key part of life that you will need in the future.